Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 3) **X attachment is unaligned when used with Y!**

 &emsp; Yeah that's what happens when I'm lazy.
-Send a screenshot of the customization menu and I'll try and get that fixed eventually.
-Delivery date depends on rotting status.
+Send a screenshot of the customization menu so I know which combination is messed up, and I'll try and get that fixed.
+Delivery date depends on bedrotting status.

 4) **The sights don't line up with where I'm shooting!**